Debt Avalanche Payoff Calculator

 What if I can't afford even the minimum payments?

-Is the avalanche better than investing the extra money instead?
+Is paying off debt better than investing the extra money?